ZhangGroup-MITChemistry/smog-3spn2-openmm/README.md

 (2) Protein-DNA nonbonded interactions are included, so we can simulate protein-DNA systems.

 (3) It follows OpenABC (a package developed by Zhang group at MIT chemistry) framework, so it is simple to append molecules and many useful functions are included.
+This makes simulating multiple DNA chains much easier.

-(4) We have optimized 3SPN2 code.
+(4) We have optimized 3SPN2 code performance.
 Especially, we have optimized the code of cross-stacking interactions.
 This term is the most time consuming part, and after optimization, for a tetranucleosome system, the speed is about 1.3 times faster than before when running on GPU.

 We may combine our OpenSMOG3SPN2 into OpenABC in the future.